Why Does My Yarn Have Knots In It?

 Find out why knots appear in your yarn, and what you should do with them.

 What is a yarn knot?

-Knots, not tangled yarn but a point where the yarn has been broken and tied back together, are a frustrating but unfortunately inevitable part of knitting with natural fibres.
+Knots aren't tangled yarn, they're a point where the yarn has been broken and tied back together.
+They can be a frustrating but unfortunately inevitable part of knitting with natural fibers.

-Finding a knot in a new ball of yarn can be irritating but unless you hand spin your yarn, so that you know where your joins are, you’re likely to come across more than a few if you regularly knit with natural yarn.
+Finding a knot in a new ball of yarn can be irritating but unless you hand spin your yarn, and know where your joins are, you’re likely to come across more than a few if you regularly knit with natural yarn.

 Where do yarn knots come from?

 Stitch & Story’s yarns are spun from 100% merino wool, a completely natural and sustainably sourced fiber.
 Because of this, it’s not possible to have a continuous thread for an entire yarn batch that totals one ton.

 The knots are made by spinners joining new threads, or repairing breaks that occur during the spinning process.
 Knots could be anywhere in the one ton of spun wool, so figuring out which balls have the knots to throw them away would increase the cost of all the yarn produced - not to mention a terrible waste of wool!
 This means occasionally, but not often, you’ll find a knot in a ball of yarn.